Maria Kanellis: Return to ROH (2020–2021)

 On December 20, 2020, ROH announced the return of Maria through their social media platforms, as Maria introduced "The Experience", where fans can discuss and influence about ROH online.
 On October 27, 2021, she was released by ROH among other wrestlers due to the company closing down.

 Return to Impact Wrestling (2022)

 At Hard To Kill, on January 8, 2022, Maria made her return to TNA, now known as Impact Wrestling, along with Mike Bennett, Matt Taven, PCO, and Vincent, where they attacked Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino.

 On October 8, 2022, it was announced that Bennett, Kanellis, Taven and Vincent had left Impact Wrestling.

-Women's Wrestling Army (2022–present)
+Women's Wrestling Army (2022–2023)

 On April 14, 2022, Maria founded Women's Wrestling Army (WWA) in Chicago.
 Kanellis is the owner of the company alongside Bobby Cruise, a Ring of Honor (ROH) ring announcer.
+As of 2023, WWA has been inactive though no official statement of the company folding has been announced.